Christopher Shea Nickell

 Christopher Shea Nickell (born c.
-1958/1959) is an American lawyer from Kentucky who is an associate justice of the Kentucky Supreme Court.
+1958 or 1959) is an American lawyer who has served a justice of the Kentucky Supreme Court.

 Education

 Nickell, a native of Paducah, Kentucky, graduated from the city's Paducah Tilghman High School in 1977, followed by a Bachelor of Arts from DePauw University in 1981 and a Juris Doctor from the University of Kentucky College of Law in 1984.

-Legal career
+Career

-Prior to being appointed as a judge, he practiced law for 22 years.
+Prior to being appointed as a judge, Nickell practiced law for 22 years.
+He served as an instructor at Murray State University teaching Insurance and Risk Management and he also taught at the University of North Carolina at Chapel Hill teaching jurisprudence.

 State court service

-In 2006, Nickell was elected to be a Judge of the Kentucky Court of Appeals.
+In 2006, Nickell was elected to be a judge of the Kentucky Court of Appeals.

 Kentucky Supreme Court service

 On February 6, 2019, Nickell announced he was running for the seat on the Kentucky Supreme Court vacated by the retirement of Bill Cunningham.
 He was elected on November 5, 2019, defeating state senator Whitney Westerfield.
 He was sworn into office on December 11, 2019.

-Teaching

-He served as an instructor at Murray State University teaching Insurance and Risk Management and he also taught at the University of North Carolina at Chapel Hill teaching jurisprudence.